Willie169/PID/README.md

 The code file demonstrates the usage of the `optimization.hpp` header file to perform parameter optimization for a PID controller.
 It defines a set of parameter ranges and calls the `optimize` function to evaluate different combinations of parameters.

+## Wooden Board

+The wooden board serves as the support structure of the kart that connects and props the components including an Arduino board, an Omni wheel, a breadboard, 2 wheels, and 2 motors.

+The 3D design of the board is <assets/board.step> and the photo of it is <assets/board.jpg>.

 ## Log

 ### Inspiration and Background